AndreaCrotti/meta-programming-talk/meta.rst

 ..
 However there is a very good reason for that, as I'll try to explain in the
 .. next 5 minutes.

 ..
-TODO: should I put homoiconocity only in the next slide?
+TODO: should I put homoiconicity only in the next slide?

 - invented by McCarthy in 1958
 - lots of parentheses
-- *homoiconocity*
+- *homoiconicity*

 .. this is the first silly example of a function in Lisp, first we define
 .. a factorial function and then we evaluate it.